No matter how good a sales person you are, you won’t be able to make a buyer do anything that they don’t want to do.

 It’s a fast day, chock full of practical take aways you can work with.
 It will also provide you with much to think about if you wish to re-orientate your sales efforts.

-The Sales Improvement Workshop focusses on ethical selling, designed to allow attendees and their business’s to outperform the competition, increase market share and build competitive advantage whilst creating an accurate and authentic sales pipeline, with a fluid and dynamic sales funnel.
+The Sales Improvement Workshop focuses on ethical selling, designed to allow attendees and their business’s to outperform the competition, increase market share and build competitive advantage whilst creating an accurate and authentic sales pipeline, with a fluid and dynamic sales funnel.

 Which means your customers get the very best attention, expertise and advice from your sales team.
 Plus your sales team get to create a customer base of raving fans.